-README.rst This file is your main project page and displayed on GitHub and PyPI.
+README.md This file is your main project page and displayed on GitHub and PyPI.

-CONTRIBUTING.rst The Contributor Guide explains how other people can contribute to your project.
+CONTRIBUTING.md The Contributor Guide explains how other people can contribute to your project.

-CODE_OF_CONDUCT.rst The Code of Conduct outlines the behavior expected from participants of your project.
-It is adapted from the Contributor Covenant, version 2.0.
+CODE_OF_CONDUCT.md The Code of Conduct outlines the behavior expected from participants of your project.
+It is adapted from the Contributor Covenant, version 2.1.

-LICENSE.rst This file contains the text of your project's license.
+LICENSE.md This file contains the text of your project's license.

 Note: The files above are also rendered on GitHub and PyPI.
-Keep them in plain reStructuredText, without Sphinx extensions.
+Keep them in plain Markdown, without MyST syntax extensions.

-The documentation files in the docs directory are built using Sphinx:
+The documentation files in the docs directory are built using Sphinx and MyST:

-index.rst This is the main documentation page.
+index.md This is the main documentation page.
+It includes the project description from README.md.
 This file also defines the navigation menu, with links to other documentation pages.
 The Changelog menu entry links to the GitHub Releases page of your project.

-contributing.rst This file includes the Contributor Guide from CONTRIBUTING.rst.
+contributing.md This file includes the Contributor Guide from CONTRIBUTING.md.

-codeofconduct.rst This file includes the Code of Conduct from CODE_OF_CONDUCT.rst.
+codeofconduct.md This file includes the Code of Conduct from CODE_OF_CONDUCT.md.

-license.rst This file includes the license from LICENSE.rst.
+license.md This file includes the license from LICENSE.md.

-- reference.rst The API reference for your project.
-It is generated from docstrings and type annotations in the source code, using the autodoc and napoleon extensions. - usage.rst The command-line reference for your project.
+reference.md The API reference for your project.
+It is generated from docstrings and type annotations in the source code, using the autodoc and napoleon extensions.

+usage.md The command-line reference for your project.
 It is generated by inspecting the click entry-point in your package, using the sphinx-click extension.